leanprover/lean4/doc/setup.md

 ### Tier 2

-Platforms cross-compiled but not tested by our CI, available as nightly & stable releases
+Platforms cross-compiled but not tested by our CI, available as nightly releases

 Releases may be silently broken due to the lack of automated testing.
 Issue reports and fixes are welcome.

 * aarch64 Linux with glibc 2.27+
-* aarch64 (M1) macOS
+* aarch64 (Apple Silicon) macOS

 <!--
 ### Tier 3